 To create a soccarat in your paella, cook the paella on a high flame in the last five or 10 minutes, but keep your nose engaged to ensure it doesn't burn.

-More tasty global vegan dishes
+More tasty rice dishes

 For the "seafood" tofu